TheEYL/java-quiz-manager-2019/README.md

 1. Login as admin with default credentials. username:admin, password:admin.
 2. Select action to undertake:

-        2.1 Create question
+ * 2.1 Create question
-                2.1.1 choose question type.
+    *         2.1.1 choose question type.
-                <s>2.2 Read questions.
-Displays all questions id</s>
+ *  ~2.2 Read questions.
+Displays all questions id~
-        <s>2.3 Update questions. give Id and new question.
-(Can only update in this manner of now)</s>
+ *  ~2.3 Update questions. give Id and new question.
+(Can only update in this manner of now)~

-       <s> 2.4 Delete questions. give Id and question will be deleted.</s>
+ *  ~2.4 Delete questions. give Id and question will be deleted.~